kellytton/tic-tac-poke/README.md

 # **Tic-Tac-Poké**

 Tic-Tac-Poké is a fun and cute version of the classic Tic-Tac-Toe game, featuring the Master Ball and Love Ball from Pokémon!
-The game lets you play against a friend or challenge yourself, all within a cute Pokémon-themed environment.
+The game lets you play against a friend within a cute Pokémon-themed environment.

 Built with **React**, **Vite**, and **Electron**, Tic-Tac-Poké brings the nostalgia of Pokémon into a simple game.